kitchej/TCPLib/Documentation/docs.md

 * **is_connected:**
-A boolean flag indicating whether the client is connected.
+A boolean indicating if the client is connected.
 Read only.

 * **timeout:**